geosolutions-it/geoserver/geoserver/doc/en/user/source/extensions/querylayer/index.rst

 * at most 1000 features are collected by ``queryCollection``
 * at most 37000 coordinates (1MB worth of Coordinate objects) are collected by ``collectGeometries``

-These limits can be overridden by setting alternate values for the following parameters (this can be done using JVM system variables, servlet context variables, or enviroment variables):
+These limits can be overridden by setting alternate values for the following parameters (this can be done using JVM system variables, servlet context variables, or environment variables):

 * ``QUERY_LAYER_MAX_FEATURES`` controls the maximum number of features collected by ``queryCollection``
 * ``GEOMETRY_COLLECT_MAX_COORDINATES`` controls the maximum number of coordinates collected by ``collectGeometries``